heartcombo/devise/README.md

 https://github.com/plataformatec/devise/wiki/I18n

+Caution: Devise Controllers inherit from ApplicationController.
+If your app uses multiple locales, you should be sure to set I18n.locale in ApplicationController

 ### Test helpers

 Devise includes some test helpers for functional specs.
 In order to use them, you need to include Devise in your functional tests by adding the following to the bottom of your `test/test_helper.rb` file: